fxamacker/cbor/README.md

 ## System Requirements

 * Go 1.12 (or newer)
 * amd64, arm64, ppc64le and s390x.
-Other architectures may also work but they are not tested on each commit.
+Other architectures may also work but they are not tested as frequently.

 ## Versions and API Changes
 This project uses [Semantic Versioning](https://semver.org), so the API is always backwards compatible unless the major version number changes.
 Newly added API documented as "subject to change" are excluded from this rule.